 View the evidence underlying any particular relationship by clicking on the line.
 This example shows how employee development is being connected to business growth.
 The idea is to give people a way to build an evidence-based strategy that is transparent to all stakeholders.

-Steps for creating a Strategy Board:
+Steps for creating a Strategy Block:

 -The Strategy diagram will display automatically.
 Drag individual nodes to the desired position; the layout you specify will autosave.